 High cholesterol can be inherited, but is preventable and treatable.
 A healthy diet, regular exercise and understanding your individual dietary needs and reasons for cholesterol problems will allow you to correct it naturally without medications that can complicate your health.

 The great news about elevated cholesterol is that it is reversible naturally.
 Your body has an innate intelligence that is constantly working to correct underlying imbalances in the heart and arteries.
 The problem with many peoples’ lifestyle is that it gets in the way of this natural repair mechanism.
 High levels of stress, poor diet and over consumption of caffeine are intimately connected to the extent of disease and only serve to increase the extent of the disease process.
 The trick here is to understand what a poor diet is.
 What may damage one person’s arteries could repair another’s system.

-When working with a clinical nutritionist you will hear the word functional quite a bit.
-What we are referring to is that subtle changes in your blood work may not always raise the red flags for your medical doctor and underlying causes of elevated cholesterol may go unaddressed allowing a disease state to continue uninterrupted.
+When working with a Functional Medicine Clinical Nutritionist you will hear the word functional quite a bit.
+What we are referring to is that subtle changes in your blood work may not always raise the red flags for your medical doctor and underlying causes of elevated cholesterol, like inflammation, may go unaddressed allowing a disease state to continue uninterrupted.